 A naming ceremony is a very special way of celebrating the birth of your child as well as welcoming the new arrival into the family and the wider community.
-It is also an opportunity to declare, before family and friends, your promise to be as good a parent as you can and for adult friends or relatives to confirm their special relationship with your child.
 It's a unique occasion for everyone to feel involved as they pledge their love and support for your child's future development.

 The ceremony has six essential sections: